rafael-santiago/eutherpe/doc/TROUBLESHOOTING-EN.md

 of `http`, use `https://<eutherpe server ip address>:8080/eutherpe`.
 If you have changed the default port, replace `:8080` to `:<chosen port>`.
 - Once `Eutherpe` accessed by `web` you can update all Wi-Fi credentials info, besides reactivating it.
-After with all info updated, do the reboot and the access to your Wi-Fi will be restablished.
+After with all info updated, do the reboot and the access to your Wi-Fi will be re-established.

 [`Back`](#topics)